Scottish Gaelic literature: Bible translation

 A Middle Irish translation of the Christian Bible, dating from the Elizabethan period but revised in the 1680s, was in use until the Bible was translated into Scottish Gaelic.
 Author David Ross notes in his 2002 history of Scotland that a Scottish Gaelic version of the Bible was published in London in 1690 by the Rev. Robert Kirk, Episcopalian Rector of Aberfoyle; however it was not widely circulated.
 The first well-known translation of the Bible into modern Scottish Gaelic was begun in 1767 when Rev. James Stuart of Killin and Dugald Buchanan of Rannoch produced a translation of the New Testament.
 Very few other European languages have developed a modern literary language without a much earlier vernacular and more widely available translation of the Bible.
 The lack of a well-known translation until the late 18th century may well have contributed to the decline of Scottish Gaelic.
 A highly acclaimed Roman Catholic translation of the New Testament into the Arisaig dialect of Scottish Gaelic, was made by Fr.
-Ewan MacEachan, worked over by Fr.
+Ewen MacEachan, worked over by Fr.
 Colin Grant, and finally published in 1875.
 Fr.
 MacEachan, a graduate of the Royal Scots College at Valladolid, also produced an important Gaelic-English dictionary as well as translations of Thomas a Kempis' The Imitation of Christ (Leanmhainn Chriosda), published in 1826, and Lorenzo Scupoli's The Spiritual Combat (An cath spioradail), published in 1835.